Our Classification Methodology

 - Longitudinal consistency: Maintain stability across time so cohorts, trends, and regulatory analyses remain comparable.

-- Transparency: Store rationale metadata (reviewer notes, evidence indicators, version IDs, and confidence signals).
+- Transparency: Store rationale metadata reviewer notes, evidence indicators, version IDs, and confidence signals with every record.

 - Governance: Follow documented protocols that support reproducibility and audit readiness.

-- Authoritative foundations: Official SIC and NAICS definitions, structure notes, and scope guidance anchor candidate selection.
+- Authoritative foundations: Official NAICS and SIC definitions, structure notes, and scope guidance anchor candidate selection.

 - Multi-source inputs: Business activities, service descriptions, products, locations, and entity structure inform classification.